Lance Cade: Personal life

 McNaught married Tanya Gonzalez on June 14, 2000, but they divorced on May 16, 2006.
-He had two daughters, Natallye and Laryssa and a stepson named Brian.
-Tanya is the daughter of wrestler Black Gordman.
+In September 2008, he and Tanya remarried in Las Vegas, NV, and they remained married until his death in 2010.
+He had two daughters, Natallye and Laryssa, and a stepson named Brian.
+Tanya is the daughter of professional wrestler Black Gordman.
 In January 2010, McNaught attended rehabilitation, and completed a 30-day program in February.

 Death

 McNaught died on August 13, 2010, at the age of 29 of apparent heart failure in San Antonio, Texas.
-His ex-wife Tanya had noticed that he was not looking well in the week prior to his death.
+His wife Tanya had noticed that he was not looking well in the week prior to his death.
 He was taken to a hospital on August 10, 2010, with difficulty breathing, but discharged himself the next day.
 Two months later, on October 13, 2010, a staffer of the San Antonio medical examiner said he had accidentally died from "mixed drug intoxication, complicating a cardiomyopathy".

 A "Lance Cade Tribute Show" took place on March 5, 2011, at the Texas Wrestling Academy Gym in San Antonio.